 A tactical guide to accomplishing the impossible using affirmations, the science behind why it works, and why it’s even more effective than self-discipline.

 This guide is the first phase of my “Build a Lifestyle Business from Scratch” project.
-The goal is to start a new business and build it to $1K monthly profit in 120 days or less.
+The goal is to start a new business and build it to $1K monthly profit in 120 days or less on Safe Investing.
 If you want to follow my updates over the next 120 days, click here.

 The first step I take in tackling any challenge is mastering my mental state, and affirmations is the single most effective tool to do that.
 It doesn’t matter what the challenge is.
 It could be deadlifting 405lbs (done it), or it could be doubling my income (also done it).
 If it’s worth achieving, it will be hard.
 If it’s hard, I need to be in the right mental state to persevere when it becomes unpleasant.